Translated by machine translator

 For example, the Treaty States that “the Treaty shall enter into force at the time of signature and shall be concluded for an indefinite period”.
 The same Treaty sets the minimum duration of the Treaty at one year.

 By including such clauses in the Agreement at the same time, it is not clear to the consumer what the term of the Agreement is.
-Such provisions, in accordance with Section 6, Paragraph two of the Consumer Rights Protection Law (hereinafter - PTAL), shall be considered to be unclear contractual provisions and shall therefore be translated in favour of the consumer.
+Such provisions, in accordance with Section 6, Paragraph two of Consumer Rights Protection Law (the CRP Law), shall be considered to be unclear contractual provisions and shall therefore be translated in favour of the consumer.

 2) The contract provides for a contractual penalty (or other type of penalty) if the consumer terminates the contract before the end of the minimum term of the contract.